shanghaitech-igem/iweb/2025/notes/2/index.md

 ![count 2](https://cs50.harvard.edu/web/2020/notes/5/images/count2.gif)

 We can make this page even more interesting by displaying an alert every time the counter gets to a multiple of ten.
 In this alert, we’ll want to format a string to customize the message, which in JavaScript we can do using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Template literals requre that there are backticks (`` ` ``) around the entire expression and a $ and curly braces around any substitutions.
+Template literals require that there are backticks (`` ` ``) around the entire expression and a $ and curly braces around any substitutions.
 For example, let’s change our count function

 ```js
 function count() {